-- Solutions to the problem or concern — The content addresses the topic and provides a resolution which engages the new brain (endorphins and dopamine are released to reduce cortisol and adrenaline).
+- Solutions to the problem or concern: The content addresses the topic and provides a resolution that engages the new brain (endorphins and dopamine are released to reduce cortisol and adrenaline).

 So you could have a blog post that looks like this:

 Each stage of the post is releasing certain chemicals in the brain of the person reading it.